vuongducphuong/documentation/content/applications/sales/point_of_sale/shop/serial_numbers.rst

 Serial numbers and lots importation
 ===================================

-You can import serial numbers in Point of Sale.
+You can import serial numbers in Điểm bán hàng.
 To do so, select a **sales order** or a **quotation** containing tracked products.
 Then, agree to load the **Lots or Serial Numbers** linked to the :abbr:`SO (sales order)`.